Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Kingsley-Chatham and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required for all Kingsley-Chatham and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standard that apply or will be in force to the rental property.
+• Landlords and property managers must keep records to demonstrate conformance with all Healthy Homes Standards that apply or will be in force during the tenure of the rental property.

-• Private landlords and property managers should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2024